 How to tap into the soul of your brand.

 Have you ever noticed that you can’t seem to trust a person who says one thing and does another?
 No matter how hard they try, or what they say to persuade you, the thoughts of some people can’t be covered up.
 Someone might say, “I really care about you,” while their actions are telling a very different story.
 Think used-car salesmen here.

-Our intuition plays a large role sensing the truth of these situations.
+Our intuition plays a large role in sensing the truth of these situations.
 When a brand communicates and relates to customers (or other companies) the same thing takes place.
-The way a company behaves when their audience is not there to see it should be no different when they are there.
+The way a company behaves when its audience is not there to see it should be no different when they are there.

-One way to build a stronger brand-culture connection is to take a deep assessment of how and where your brand and culture connects, and where it is disconnected.
+One way to build a stronger brand-culture connection is to take a deep assessment of how and where your brand and culture connect, and where it is disconnected.
 It’s my belief that there can be no separation between corporate culture and brand, and I’m not alone in this belief.
 One comes from the other.
 They are directly linked.
-And when your brand and culture are intentionally, purposefully and tightly tethered they both become stronger.
+And when your brand and culture are intentionally, purposefully, and tightly tethered they both become stronger.